Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Introduction

 \item We develop a novel variational method that balances a triplet of objectives, consisting of utility (accuracy), fairness (itself balancing two types of fairness constraints), and compression/compactness.
 Specifically, in contrast to prior work on fairness which narrowly uses either the demographic parity or equalized odds constraints, our loss includes both types of constraints.
 We relate analytically the resulting loss function to the classical IB method.

-\item Operationally, we derive an upper bound on the mutual information between the data and its representation in terms of the \Renyi divergence of order $\alpha$.
+\item Operationally, we derive a simple upper bound on the mutual information between the data and its representation in terms of the \Renyi divergence~\cite{renyi} and the \Renyi cross-entropy \cite{Alba, bhatia2021least,thierrin2022} of order $\alpha$.
 We study the effect of this added flexibility on achieving a balance between fairness and accuracy.

-\item We compare, using various datasets such as CelebA, EyePACS, and FairFace, with methods of record that intervene on the model or methods that intervene on training data.
+\item Using various datasets such as CelebA, EyePACS, FairFace, Adult, and COMPAS, and working with both binary and categorical sensitive variables, we compare with methods of record that intervene on the model or methods that intervene on training data.
 We show that our method overall performs best.
 We establish these comparisons via a number of metrics that measure utility and fairness individually or in a combined metric, including two different types of fairness constraints. \end{enumerate}

 The rest of the article is organized as follows.
 We present related work in Section~II and derive a cost function for our method in Section~III.
 In Section~IV, we describe the details of our implementation, describe the metrics and datasets used, and present extensive experimental results.
 Finally, we conclude the article with Section~V.